Make Up Your Mind

 A double minded man is unstable in all his ways. ~James 1:8

-There is the description of a double minded man.
+There is the characteristic of a double minded man.

-There is the danger of a double minded man.
+There is the consternation of a double minded man.

-There is the deliverance of a double minded man.
+There is the credibility of a double minded man.